InternationalSchoolAberdeen/InternationalSchoolAberdeen.github.io/index.md

 <hr />

-> **Update - 01/01/2022**
+> **Update - 11/03/2022**
 >
-> When we return to school after the X-mas break, we will be speaking to the people selected to help us run the projects lab, and to support the schools CS curriculum.
-For any further questions, please speak to [Finn Lestrange](mailto:flestrange@isa.aberdeen.sch.uk) or Mr. Krishna for more details.
+> We will host a meeting soon to go over more aspects of the project lab and to cover things like the local database server and how you can access the servers.

 # Projects 💻